Exclusive Offer 50% Off One Month Of Unlimited Classes

 I was humbled.
 While I felt strong throughout class it became evident that I was missing a critical piece in the fitness equation: Grace.

-After about three months of regularly attending class I went on a backpacking trip where I used this new tool to help carry me up the mountain.
+After about three months of regularly attending class, I went on a backpacking trip where I used this new tool to help carry me up the mountain.
 I navigated the rocky terrain with an ease I had never known before.
-In trips past I would let the weight of my pack thrust my upper body toward the ground while I struggled with its heft, but on this trip I utilitzed my newly-strengthened postural muscles to keep me upright.
+In trips past, I would let the weight of my pack thrust my upper body toward the ground while I struggled with its heft, but on this trip, I utilized my newly-strengthened postural muscles to keep me upright.
 I tapped into muscles that I had never stimulated before I became a regular at The Bar Method.
-Instead of growing weaker over the miles I felt stronger with each step as I moved with grace and purpose, not just brut power.”
+Instead of growing weaker over the miles, I felt stronger with each step as I moved with grace and purpose, not just brute power.”

 Click here to read Kelsey’s interview with our Salt Lake City, UT studio owner Carrie Goodwin.